glassCodeBender/SexyScraper/README.md

 SuperScraper.scala

-Program used to clean data retrieved from SuperScraper.scala
+Program used to clean data retrieved from SuperScraper.py